tmdict/tmdict/data/content/page/tmdict/site/site.ja.md

 **2020-11-26**

 Happy holidays!
-With this update comes the addition of a new _PRISMA material/petit_ glossary and the completion of _HibiChika Complete Capture Book_’s English glossary.
+With this update comes the addition of a new _PRISMA material/petit_ glossary and the completion of <em>HibiChika Complete Capture Book</em>’s English glossary.
 There are currently no other outstanding glossaries we are actively working on, so this will likely the last big update for a while (we’re always happy to accept user-contributed glossary translations, though!)

 For now we will focus on improving site stability and user experience, and continue to update CHALDEAの記録 with new content.